Hanny658/BitRain-Matrixx/README.md

 # Then open http://localhost:8080
 ```

-> You can also use Vite or any static dev server.
+> You can also use Vite or any static dev server to test.

 ---